aleshaleksey/fansys23/conditions-types.md

 #### Mortals

 Mortals are the most common entities in the material world.
-Mortals have a physical form,limited lifespan and age by necessity.
+Mortals have a physical form, limited lifespan and age by necessity.
 They need to breathe, drink, eat.

 **Plants** are the the most common mortals.
 Plants are generally stationary (no movement speed) and generate organic mass by using water and minerals from the earth they grow in, and energy from sunlight.
 Some plants, however prey on other creatures.
 - Plants do not sleep.